 Divine Tabios is a development consultant with experience in all aspects of fundraising, especially in managing and conducting feasibility studies and capital campaigns, and she has worked with a variety of nonprofit clients across the country.
 She has a record of success in managing large-scale campaigns, developing campaign strategy and guidelines, and creating and launching programs where none existed.
 Over a decade of consulting to the social sector, Divine’s diverse client portfolio has given her the opportunity to work and succeed in a variety of fundraising environments including Albany, Connecticut, Chicago, Davenport, Honolulu, and New York City.
 She has extensive experience with project management, volunteer leadership identification and management, prospect identification and research, volunteer and solicitation training workshops, fundraising event planning and management, case development, and other technical aspects of fundraising.

 Chris Watson has provided campaign counsel and strategic guidance to more than 200 leading local, national and international organizations.
 He has designed and led major fundraising campaign efforts in Atlanta, Washington, Detroit, New York, Denver, Rhode Island, Massachusetts, Pittsburgh, New Jersey, Bermuda, Maryland, Virginia, St. Louis, Connecticut, Maine, Hawaii, South Carolina and Rome, Italy.
 Clients have included national associations and organizations, museums, hospitals and medical centers, secondary schools, institutes of higher education, social service organizations, national charities and single-disease research associations.
 Among the organizations Chris has counseled include the Pearl Harbor Memorial Fund, where he designed and led an historic public-private campaign to replace the visitor center at Pearl Harbor, the Twin Towers Fund (pro bono), the Pontifical North American College, the Fashion Institute of Technology, World Vision, the National Urban League, the Arthritis Foundation, CARE, the Cathedral of St. John the Divine, the Apollo Theatre, the Joe Torre Foundation, the Lymphoma Research Foundation, the United Nations World Food Programme, the Destination Marketing Association, the New Jersey Institute of Technology and Girl Scouts USA, to name a few.
-Chris is president of Polaris Philanthropy Partners.
+Chris is president of Polaris Philanthropy Group.